ir-tec/opt-table/README.md

 ## Features

+- **َAdd Rows:** Add new Row will be implemented by providing a Promise to options for newDataHandler method an accessing the refs of table .

 - **Pagination:** Easily implement pagination with options for the number of rows per page and navigation controls.

 - **Collapsible Rows:** Make your table more interactive by allowing users to expand and collapse rows for additional details.